 Constipation.

-In addition to causing diarrhea, IBS can also cause constipation.
-IBS that is dominated by constipation is more common, affecting almost 50 percent of people with IBS.
 The signal is changed between the brain and the intestines can speed up or slow down the time of fecal formation.
 When this formative time slows down, the intestines absorb more water from the stool, so that the stool becomes more difficult to be removed.

 Constipation and diarrhea (mixed).